DabbinDallas/A4K_Recommendations/Getting Started COPY.md

 Deciding which device is best for you is a completely unique experience for every user.
 The question of which kodi box is the best is asked often but is difficult to answer definitively.
 This completely depends on what you want from your device.
 This question about Kodi boxes has been asked and covered extensively on various websites and the reddit posts.
 Here is a Reddit Post with a relatively updated discussion on [what android boxes people recommend](https://www.reddit.com/r/kodi/comments/1gmi79i/kodi_box_recommendations/) to help you with this decision.
 But id also highly recommend looking through multiple Google searches or other Reddit posts before making your decision as people have such varying opinions on which box to get, they can get kinda expensive on the higher end, and doing your own research for boxes that contain what you're looking for is usually the best course of action in this regard.

 __You will notice that the response is often the same though.
 Generally, users will get the following:__

+***THIS SECTION IS UNFINISHED, NEEDS MORE RECOMMENDATIONS, RESEARCH AND SPECS FOR DIFFERENTIATON BETWEEN THE CATEGORIES***

 - ### Budget options with Google Certification, DV and HD 10, and the ability for ethernet (sometimes requiring a usb to ethernet adapter) that are highly regarded are the Onn 4k Plus ($45), Onn 4k Pro ($30), and the Google Streamer ($75)